 The information listed in this section is intended for general reference only.

 - Resident will be eligible to participate in Big Y’s Personal Choice Fund HRA Medical Plan, Dental Plan and/or Vision Plan the first of the month following 30 days of employment from your date of hire.

-- Resident will earn 1 week of Paid Time Off (PTO) for calendar year 2015, then he/she will earn 1 week of PTO for the remaining 6 months of the residency program.
+- Resident will earn 1 week of Paid Time Off (PTO) for the first 6 months, then he/she will earn 1 week of PTO for the remaining 6 months of the residency program.

 - Resident will be eligible for holiday pay after beginning his/her employment.
 The paid holidays for all FT employees are, New Years Day, Easter, Memorial Day, Independence Day, Thanksgiving Day and Christmas Day.